diofant/diofant/docs/release/notes-0.11.rst

 * :sympyissue:`17841` integrate throws error for rational functions involving I
 * :sympyissue:`17847` Wrong result for as_leading_term()
 * :sympyissue:`17982` Wrong result from rsolve
+* :sympyissue:`9244` dsolve: nonhomogeneous linear systems are not supported
+* :sympyissue:`15946` Matrix exponential for dsolve